Yes, Professors Look at Your Reviews. No, It’s Not Your Fault They’re Biased

 Simply put, RateMyProfessors.com is not a forum designed for independently imagined, measured, or fair evaluations — especially for women.
 Women on the site tend to be critiqued more harshly than their male counterparts.
 Men tend to receive more superlative feedback regarding their intelligence while women are often judged on non-academic concerns, such as their "maternal" or "nurturing" nature, whether they have children, and their overall appearance.
 Moreover, there remains a dearth of research around racial bias in evaluations.

 In response to the presence of systemic bias, some schools are moving away from formal course evaluations.
 However, this doesn't help students find the right classes and professors for them.

 So How Do We Fix It?

-Just as we shouldn't have asked students to single-handedly preempt the COVID-19 onslaught in the fall, neither should we ask them to individually sacrifice informed decision-making in pursuit of eliminating systemic biases.
+Just as we shouldn't have asked students to single-handedly preempt the COVID-19 onslaught in the fall of 2020, neither should we ask them to individually sacrifice informed decision-making in pursuit of eliminating systemic biases.

 Although RateMyProfessors.com didn't create these systemic biases, it does occupy an extremely privileged space: that of a tech company in charge of its own user interface.

 Unlike traditional evaluations conducted by universities themselves, RateMyProfessors.com can use its own platform to counteract bias in ways that more bureaucratic organizations, like colleges and universities, could only dream about.